njramorim/weather-monster/README.md

 ## Deployment

 This is a POC for a weather-api based application.
 With that in mind, there is a big TODO in things regarding production mode (profiles, pipelines, envs, etc).
-But, still, one can output a production bundle of the client application with `npm start`.
-This will output the client at `dist/index.html` and start the server.
+But, still, there is a production bundle running at https://weather-monster.herokuapp.com/

 ## Built With